spacetelescope/romancal/docs/roman/skymatch/description.rst

    to any kind of non-source background signal, which may include actual sky, as well as instrumental (e.g. thermal) background, etc.

-The step records information in three keywords that are included in the output
+The step records information in three attributes that are included in the output
 files:

-- BKGMETH: records the sky method that was used to compute sky levels
+- method: records the sky method that was used to compute sky levels

-- BKGLEVEL: the sky level computed for each image
+- level: the sky level computed for each image

-- BKGSUB: a boolean indicating whether or not the sky was subtracted from the output images.
+- subtract: a boolean indicating whether or not the sky was subtracted from the output images.
 Note that by default the step argument "subtract" is set to ``False``, which means that the sky will *NOT* be subtracted (see the :ref:`skymatch step arguments <skymatch_arguments>` for more details).

-Both the "BKGSUB" and "BKGLEVEL" keyword values are important information for downstream tasks, such as outlier detection and resampling.
+Both the "subtract" and "level" attributes are important information for downstream tasks, such as outlier detection and resampling.
-Outlier detection will use the BKGLEVEL values to internally equalize the images, which is necessary to prevent false detections due to overall differences in signal levels between images, and the resample step will subtract the BKGLEVEL values from each input image when combining them into a mosaic.
+Outlier detection will use the "level" values to internally equalize the images, which is necessary to prevent false detections due to overall differences in signal levels between images, and the resample step will subtract the "level" values from each input image when combining them into a mosaic.

 Assumptions